Ethics 101: The difference between ethics and morals

 Your morality is what makes you a good wife or husband, dad or mother.
 A good daughter or son.
 A good friend.
 Even a good employee or boss to the people you know personally in the company.

 Your ethics are what makes you a good politician.
 It is what makes you a statesman.
 It is also what makes you a good, humane CEO of any large company (and yes, you can make money and pay your employees well as Costco proves.)

-When you’re a politicians or a CEO, most of what you do will effect people you don’t know, people you can’t know, people who are just statistics to you.
+When you’re a politicians or a CEO, most of what you do will affect people you don’t know, people you can’t know, people who are just statistics to you.
 You have no personal connection to them, and you never will.
 This is at the heart of Stalin’s comment that “a single death is a tragedy, a million deaths a statistic.”
 Change the welfare rules, people will live or die, suffer or prosper.
 Change the tax structure, healthcare mandates, trade laws, transit spending—virtually everything you do means someone will win, and someone will lose.
 Sometimes fatally.

 Ethics is more important than morality in creating a functioning society.
 This comes back to what I was discussing earlier, that it is worse to kill or harm more people than to kill or harm fewer people.